- About BNC

 Your data is kept for roughly 7 years from the term that you completed the application.

 Select BNC staff members can view your data to process your application and to connect you to helpful resources.
-Some of your data is shared with other OSU offices for verification purposes (Financial Aid, for example) but only on an as-needed basis.
 You can read more about how we share your data on this page about our philosophy about student data.